oxford-arc/jade-docs/docs/source/jade/connecting.rst

 To log onto the JADE cluster you must use `SSH <https://en.wikipedia.org/wiki/Secure_Shell>`_, which is a common way of remotely logging in to computers running the GNU/Linux operating system.

-To do this, you need to have a SSH *client* program installed on your machine. macOS and GNU/Linux come with a command-line (text-only) SSH client pre-installed.
-On Windows there are various graphical SSH clients you can use, including *MobaXTerm*.
+To do this, you need to have a SSH *client* program installed on your machine.
+GNU/Linux, macOS and recent Windows versions come with a command-line (text-only) SSH client pre-installed.
+For Windows there are also various graphical SSH clients you can use, including *MobaXTerm*.

 .. _connecting-ssh-client-windows: